devkeydet/AzureAutomationAutoScaleVirtualMachines/README.md

     https://azure.microsoft.com/en-us/overview/clouds/government/
 ).
 The
-[Custom Auto Scaling for Azure ARM Virtual�Machines](
+[Custom Auto Scaling for Azure ARM Virtual Machines](
     https://shiningdragonsoftware.net/2016/11/10/custom-auto-scaling-for-azure-arm-virtual-machines/
 )
 blog post does a good job explaining the scenarios when one would want to use this approach.
 Unfortunately, the
-[Custom Auto Scaling for Azure ARM Virtual�Machines](
+[Custom Auto Scaling for Azure ARM Virtual Machines](
     https://shiningdragonsoftware.net/2016/11/10/custom-auto-scaling-for-azure-arm-virtual-machines/
 )
 sample uses the